CodeYourFuture/fundamentals-course/from-khan-academy-processingjs-to-p5js.md

 * If you want to stick with processing.js, Khan Academy have [this guide to using processingjs outside khan academy](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations/advanced-development-tools/a/using-processingjs-outside-khan-academy)

-## List of important differences between (khan academy) processing.js and p5.js
+# Differences between (khan academy) processing.js and p5.js

 ### You must always define the `draw()` function.
 * The draw() function is not optional.